rezahili/Macket_IoT_Devices_MQTT/README.md

 {"Value": 0}
 ```
 ## Contributing:
-If you find this repo useful, please consider starring the repository.
+If you find this repository useful, please consider starring the repository.
 If you have any feedback or suggestions for improvement, feel free to contribute.